rishabhgaur15/business-analytics-portfolio/README.md

 ### 🔍 Description
 Built a CNN model to classify metal surface defects.
 Integrated results into dashboards for real-time QA insights and audit trails.

+---

+## 📂 Folder Structure

+- `/BlackFriday` – Retail sales optimization during Black Friday using Power BI
+- `/SonicHub` – Customer churn prediction for a digital media platform
+- `/LarchAI` – Deep learning for real-time defect detection in manufacturing

+---

+📌 **Tip:** Link this repo in your resume and LinkedIn profile to showcase hands-on project experience.